 Unless an article is specifically related to platform choices or censorship, refrain from complaining about platforms, what platform a game is on, and censorship.

-4. Behave Yourselves in Open Thread: The Open Thread is a place to discuss topics that might be considered provocative or off-topic elsewhere, like censorship or console wars, but that is still not a license to deliberately troll or antagonize others.
+4. Behave Yourselves in Our Forums: Our forums are a place to discuss topics that might be considered provocative or off-topic elsewhere, like censorship or console wars, but that is still not a license to deliberately troll or antagonize others.
 Hate speech, trolling, and acting in bad faith are never allowed.
 Debates can be heated and passionate without devolving into arguments and toxicity.

 5. Do your research before you post: Siliconera holds its community to high standards.
 With the amount of rampant misinformation going around the net these days, it’s more important than ever for us to rely on facts, separate truth from fantasy, and exhibit common sense.
 If you can’t do this, don’t post.